 So, what do you do when your little one is having a full-on meltdown every time you want to leave them at daycare or even the room for a few minutes?
 Here are a few tips for getting through this phase.

 - Establish a bedtime routine.
 Making your toddler’s bedtime routine something that soothes them is a good way to ease their separation anxiety.
 A few ideas: draw a bath, brush those cute little “teefies,” read a book, and squeeze in a little cuddling with them and their favorite toy.
 Just make sure it’s a routine that’s consistent and predictable.
 That’s what your child craves.
+So make sure you stick to a timetable.
+Babies can’t tell time, but they can recognize a routine.

 - Don’t sneak away.
 Many parents might think that slipping out the door without saying a word is the best way to handle separation anxiety.
 Surprise, though!
 That’s not a great tactic since it adds to your child’s sense of insecurity and uncertainty.
-And, honestly, that’s understandable.
+And honestly, that’s understandable.
 Imagine knowing your parents are with you one minute, and then suddenly they’re gone and you don’t know why or how.
 That’s scary to a child.
-Instead, make sure that you do acknowledge that you’re leaving (with love, of course), and let them watch you walk out the door.
+Instead, make sure that they acknowledge that you’re leaving (with love, of course), and let them watch you walk out the door.

 - Acknowledge their anxiety… but don’t give in.
 It’s important to hold space for your child’s feelings.
 Separation anxiety is a very upsetting experience for them.
 When they’re sobbing or screaming at bedtime, comfort them and let them know that you’re close by.
 Having said that, do your best to resist indulging them.
 No more songs, games, or book reading.
 That will only create bad habits, causing them to think, “Well, if I keep crying at bedtime, I get more time to play.”
 Keep this interaction comforting, yes, but also short and sweet.